Here at @Wakefieldrecycles we have been busy visiting the district. We’ve been getting asked lots of questions so we thought we’d share some answers.

 Lids should be off because lids and tops are often made of different types of materials and they end up reducing the quality of the recycling if they are left on.

 We also want your glass jars, drink cans, food tins, tin foil and aerosols in your recycling bin too.
 Newspaper, paper, card, card egg boxes, cardboard can also go into your recycling bin.
 This includes envelopes, last year’s yellow pages and takeaway leaflets.

 Renewi Tip: Your envelope windows can also go in the recycling bin- don’t waste any more time pulling them off.

 Q: Can I put Christmas Cards in the recycling bin?

-Wrapping paper and glittery cards can’t be put in your recycling bin as they contaminate the paper so please don’t put them in the recycling bin.
+Wrapping paper and glittery cards can’t be put in your recycling bin as they contaminate the paper so please don’t put them in.
 If the card is plain, with no glitter, it is recyclable so it can go in the recycling bin.

-Renewi Tip: Rip off the card front & put in the plain back section of the card.
+Renewi Tip: Rip off the card front and put in the plain back section of the card.

 Q. Should I put my recycling in a bag before it goes into the bin?